KingAkeem/image-api/README.md

 	* `nutrition`

 ### Response
-JSON object containing the results
+JSON object containing the results of the type or text if a valid type is not passed.

 ----